cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

    For example, setting ``execution retry delays = PT10M`` will cause the job to retry every 10 minutes on execution failure.

-   Use a multiplier to limit retries to a specific number:
+   Use a multiplier to limit the number of retries:

 .. code-block:: cylc